 Tutorials are here:

-An experimental build of the Medical-Objects GELLO IDE can interface with VA MDWS servers and produces collated XML data from VistA instances.
-This release is made with the permission of the U.S. Department of Veterans Affairs.
-It includes their NHIN xml test data that has been retreived via MDWS from a VistA test instance.
-This work is part of the Enhanced CPRS Clinical Decision Support project Innovation 209.
-For further details and activity of that project visit. https://sites.google.com/site/enhancedcprscds/gello-vmr-knowledge-base
+An experimental build of the Medical-Objects GELLO IDE interfaced with VA MDWS servers and produced collated XML data from VistA instances.
+For further details and activity of that completed project visit https://sites.google.com/site/enhancedcprscds/gello-vmr-knowledge-base

-The integrated Gello IDE environment allows selection of a single patient and allows for the execution of Gello programs against a patient context to draw conclusions based on the health record information.
-Gello execution runs against an object model which represents the medical record using classes which are composed of ISO 21090 datatypes.
+The integrated Gello IDE environment allowed selection of a single patient and allowed for the execution of Gello programs against a patient context to draw conclusions based on health record information.
+Gello execution ran against an object model which represents the medical record using classes which are composed of ISO 21090 datatypes.

-The installation includes a number of examples which demonstrate how Gello can be used in the context of a VMR.
+The installation included a number of examples which demonstrated how Gello could be used in the context of a VMR.

 The deliverables presentation for VA Innovation Project #209 is available here:

 An updated user guide for GELLO R2 is available here.

 An experimental build of the GELLO authoring tool that can load the full Pedigree RMIM instance data and execute GELLO against the instance has been released for the Sydney HL7 Working Group meeting.
 The pedigree model has been incorporated in the Medical Objects V2 VMR.